shivangKheradiya/E3D_CSharp_Addin/E3DAddIn/E3DAddIn_6/README.md

 | **Tool**       | `MyE3DAddIn.OperationButton`         | Executes the operation command **without arguments**.                                                       |
 | **Tool**       | `MyE3DAddIn.OperationButtonWithArgs` | Executes the operation command **with “MyArgs”** as argument.                                               |

+This UIC Customization can be carried out using the **Customize button** available in ribbon.

 ---

 ### ▶️ How to Test